SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/2-quickbuy.md

 Quick Buy is a CMS-based feature that can display Google Pay and Apple Pay buttons on the cart page.
 Quick Buy allows users to easily purchase items in their cart, whether they are logged in or checking out as a guest.

+Starting with Spartacus version 221121.10, Quick Buy now also supports services such as PayPal.
+This functionality is described in [CTA Quick Buy](#cta-quick-buy), below.

 Before enabling Quick Buy in Spartacus, you must first enable the Quick Buy functionality in SAP Commerce Cloud.
 For more information, see [Configure Quick Buy for Google Pay](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/712bd315f3ff433f9580e55eabd1fcca.html) and [Configure Quick Buy for Apple Pay](https://help.sap.com/docs/SAP_COMMERCE_CLOUD_PUBLIC_CLOUD/0996ba68e5794b8ab51db8d25d4c9f8a/1f1b1a6072594d41867cb19e6677526f.html).

 ## Enabling Quick Buy in Spartacus